purv2100/Simplii21/README.md

 ## Why schedule tasks on this app?

-Do you feel that your basic task scheduling apps could also track your mood and suggest a task accordingly?
+Do you feel that your basic task scheduling apps should also track your mood and suggest a task accordingly?
 We hear it.
 We are trying to build a tool that will enable fast execution of our tasks under any mood. `Simplii` parameterizes emotions, deadlines, task difficulty and moods to suggest a task to be done keeping you at your productive best.

 ## Visual Walkthrough: